 Gold is the best-known and most invertible precious metal.
 It is unique because of its durability (it does not corrode), its ability to mold and its ability to conduct heat and electricity.
 While it has some industrial uses in dentistry and electronics, it is mainly used to make jewelry or as currency.
 Gold and silver are the two most traded precious metals and have much higher market capitalizations than platinum.

+Gold IRA rollovers are also becoming increasingly popular as a way to diversify retirement portfolios.
 However, this doesn't mean that you should ignore platinum when investing in precious metals.
 The quick answer is that gold, silver, platinum and palladium are the main metals approved by the IRA and are the best metals to invest in.
 Copper has a wide variety of commercial and industrial uses.
 Most copper is used in electrical applications because metal is a great conductor of electricity.

 Copper is also commonly used in components that keep engines running.
 A precious metals IRA is self-managed, although it has higher fees than a Roth IRA or a traditional IRA that only invests in mutual funds, stocks or bonds.
 Silver was the first precious metal used as a medium of exchange, but 600 BC.
 C.